Demoder/demoder.planetmapviewer/Demoder.PlanetMapViewer/Readme.txt

 		Thanks to Vhab for creating the icon, and to Onack for giving permission to use AoRK for icon generation.

 	Testing:
-		Thanks to Iriche, Vhab, Phooy, Jandorith and Nesual for extensive testing.
+		Thanks to Iriche, Vhab, Phooy, Jandorith, Nesual and Onack for extensive testing.

 	[Insert credits here]